 Understand cultures in their own context

-Cultivating the habit of listening and observing, and asking questions honors the host community’s knowledge of place.
+Cultivating the habit of listening and observing and asking questions honors the host community’s knowledge of the place.
 Approach new cultures with an open-mindedness, flexibility, and a willingness to learn and share.

 Flash photography or close-up photos within Galapagos National Park, particularly in terms of wildlife, may be restricted or prohibited – please talk to your guide first to make sure photography is permitted before you begin shooting.